You have no alerts.

 I lunged forward another four or five steps and reached up to feel the ceiling.
 To my absolute joy, my hands found an opening.
 I took the flashlight out of my mouth and shouted back, “Found it!
 A new tunnel!”

-At the same time, I heard a familiar sound echoing from the darkness ahead – that jumble of overlapping voices again.
-The sound was moving fast; I could clearly track its trajectory.
+At the same time, I heard a familiar sound echoing from the darkness ahead, that jumble of overlapping voices again.
+The sound was moving fast, so much so that I could clearly track its trajectory.

 “Get up there!
 They’re coming again!”
-He Yu urged.
+He Yu called out to me.

 I didn’t have time to overthink.
 I grabbed the edges of the stone wall and hauled myself up.
 It was a vertical shaft, not very long, and the stone was rough enough that I could easily climb using both hands and feet.